khadas/khadas_docs/source/vim3/BuildAndroid.md

 # Building

+{% note info Note %}
-*Note: Before you start to build, make sure you have done all the `Preparations` listed above.*
+	Before you start to build, make sure you have done all the `Preparations` listed above.
+{% endnote %}

 **Build U-Boot:**